callumhay/vizdoom_ppo_rnd/README.md

-# Vizdoom PPO + RND: A General Doom Playing Agent using Proximal Policy Optimization and Random Network Distillation
+# Vizdoom PPO + RND: Towards a General Doom Playing Agent using Proximal Policy Optimization and Random Network Distillation

 This code base makes use of [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf) and [Random Network Distillation (RND)](https://arxiv.org/pdf/1810.12894.pdf) to enable a Doom agent to beat levels in Doom and Doom 2 through the use of pytorch and the vizdoom environment.